FelixKrueger/SNPsplit/README.md

 ## Credits

-SNPsplit was written by Felix Kruege, part of the [Babraham Bioinformatics](www.bioinformatics.babraham.ac.uk) group.
+SNPsplit was written by Felix Krueger, part of the [Babraham Bioinformatics](https://www.bioinformatics.babraham.ac.uk) group.